Royton: Transport

-Public transport in Royton is co-ordinated by the Transport for Greater Manchester.
+Public transport in Royton is co-ordinated by Transport for Greater Manchester’s Bee Network.
 Major A roads link Royton with other settlements, including the A671 road.
 Originally built as a turnpike between Oldham and Rochdale, the A671 bisects Royton from the southeast, forming the town's main street, before continuing northwards through Rochdale, Burnley and terminates at the village of Worston in Lancashire.
 The M62 motorway runs to the north of the area and is accessed via the A663 at junction 21 and junction 20 via the A627(M) motorway, which terminates at Royton's southwestern boundary.

 Royton railway station lay at the end of a branch from Royton Junction on the Oldham Loop Line, which was part of the route which connected Manchester, Oldham and Rochdale.
 The station was opened in 1864 and closed in April 1966.
 It featured steep gradients on the line up to Royton Junction, which, in October 1908, caused an accident when a goods train ran out of control on the gradient down to the station, killing a fireman.
 In February 1961, a four-coach runaway train crashed through the buffers at Royton railway station and continued on over High Barn Street.
 Five houses were damaged.
 The driver of the train was injured, but there were no fatal or severe injuries to the public.
 Five people from the damaged houses were taken to hospital suffering from shock and bruises, and in one case a fractured clavicle.

 There are frequent buses running through Royton with services to a variety of destinations in Greater Manchester.
-Bus services operate to Ashton-under-Lyne, Manchester, Middleton, Oldham, Rochdale, Shaw and Stalybridge are operated by First Greater Manchester on their 24, 64, 181, 182, 402, 408, 409 and 428 services.
+Bus services operate to Ashton-under-Lyne, Manchester, Middleton, Oldham, Rochdale, and Shaw and are operated by Stagecoach Manchester.